Tim-Brooks/Precipice/README.md

 # Precipice

 Precipice is a library that provides the building blocks to manage access to services that your application utilizes.
-A service can be a multitude of things.
+A service can be a number of different things.
 A service could be a in-process logger performing file IO.
-Or a service could be something remote, like a call to a different HTTP server.
+Or a service could be something remote, like a different HTTP server.

 Generally, a service is an isolated **system** that can fail.
 When that service fails, Precipice provides you the tools to handle and isolate that failure within your application.